cimo/Ms_ocr/README.md

 Microservice OCR.

-Depend from Ms_cronjob (use the volume "ms_cronjob-volume" for share the certificate).
+Depend from Ms_cronjob (use "ms_cronjob-volume" for share the certificate).
+It's possible use personal certificate instead "Ms_cronjob", just put the certificate in ".ms_cronjob-volume" folder before the build.

 ## Info: